nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Saturday 19-Nov-2022

+I'm realizing that using the same Express server to explore and develop multiple features is getting a little complicated, so this weekend the goal is to create new Express servers for each single or limited number of features.
+This will force me to review the setup and install and implementatin processes, which should be good exercise.

 ## Friday 18-Nov-2022

 Reviewed current status of LingoBingo with Ryan.
 We have just a couple more work items to resolve and we are going to call MVP achieved!
 We will have more development sessions this weekend, most likely Sunday.